-Practicum II students are expected to organize and present at weekly seminars clear, concise and relevant professional presentations of their clinical work.
+Interns are expected to organize and present at weekly conference seminars clear, concise and relevant professional presentations of their clinical work.

-Practicum students and Interns attending the seminar are expected to regard the presentation as a request for their consultation, and thereupon, assume the role of "consultant colleagues."

-In this consultant role one is expected to provide critical review, commentary and evaluation of the work presented.
+The other practicum and internship students attending the seminar are expected to regard the presentation as a request for their consultation, and thereupon, assume the role of "consultant colleagues."
+In this role one is expected to provide critical review, commentary and evaluation of the work presented.
 Consultation includes active (verbal) demonstration of:

 - a.
 An understanding of the presenter's case conceptualization and hypothesis: "Ask until you understand; confirm your understanding with the presenter to make certain you fully grasp their diagnostic hypothesis." - b.
 A professional critique of the assumptions, hypothesis and intervention strategy.
 "Is this the most parsimonious and effective way to organize and understand the data?"
 Does the assessment and judgment of underlying dynamics make diagnostic sense?
-Are there better alternative conceptualizations or a better differential diagnosis? - c.
-Do the therapeutic interventions and strategies of the presenting intern make sense?
+Are there better alternative conceptualizations or a better differential diagnosis?

+- d.
+Do the presenting intern's therapeutic interventions and strategies make sense?
 Are they clearly identified and justified?
-Are the counseling intervention strategies and techniques aligned with the case dynamics?
+Are the counseling intervention strategies and technique aligned with the case dynamics?
 "How does this strategy fit with the hypothesis?
 With best practices?
 With outcome based interventions?
-Can you offer a better fit?" - d.
+Can you offer a better fit?" - e.
 Outcomes: "Are these the most likely or relevant signs of progress?"